Aanirudhh/Wave_Demo/README.md

 # Wave Demo

-Demonstarting plasma/ wave flow and even how waves interact with each other on superposition ,
+Demonstarting plasma/ wave flow and even how waves interact with each other on superposition using Win32 API C++ only using raw pixel buffer .

 ## Preview